Beer in Japan: Methods of distribution

 Other than in serviced restaurants and bars, in Japan beer can be purchased at a wide variety of outlets, including supermarkets, convenience stores, and kiosks at train stations.
-Beer can also be sold in vending machines although, as of 2012, this has become much less common in major cities.
+Beer can also be purchased from vending machines although this has become much less common in major cities.
+These vending machines began to be phased out in June 2000, mainly over concerns of underage drinking, with the number of machines dropping 98.9% from 1996 to 2020.
 Some vending machines have motion activated advertising that displays on small TV screens embedded into them.
 They play beer commercials and jingles that are seen on TV and heard on the radio.
-These vending machines began to be phased out in June 2000, mainly over concerns of underage drinking.

 Drinking culture

 The legal drinking age in Japan is 20 years old.
 In terms of drinking culture, beer drinking and opening formal toasts with beer, as a part of a group, sports team or after-work corporate social bonding activity, is widespread.

 Beer can legally be consumed almost anywhere in public, with notable exceptions for organized events, summer festivals and spring cherry blossom parties.
 Social convention means that open consumption of alcohol on the street or ordinary commuter trains is rare.
 Japan has very strict laws against operating a motor vehicle or riding a bicycle during or after the consumption of alcohol.
 Fines, prison time and other penalties can also apply to individuals deemed responsible for supplying alcohol to an intoxicated driver and those traveling in the same vehicle.